Are My Recreational Vehicles Exempt In Bankruptcy?

 You make your payments to the Chapter 13 Trustee, who then pays your individual creditors.
 Your plan will last from 36 to 60 months.
 If you have a mortgage and car loans, you will continue to pay for these items in your plan.
 You also pay a reduced percentage of your unsecured debt in the plan.

-Call a Tucson Bankruptcy Attorney for a free consultation regarding your legal options.
+Call a Bankruptcy Attorney for a free consultation regarding your legal options.

-Tucson Bankruptcy Attorney services all of Tucson.
-Thank you for visiting the Tucson Bankruptcy Attorney site, we are here to help you, please call to set an appointment.
+Thank you for visiting our bankruptcy attorney site, we are here to help you, please call to set an appointment.

 Useful Tips For Avoiding Bankruptcy

 The Bankruptcy Abuse and Consumer Protection Act was passed in early 2005 with the intention of reforming American bankruptcy law as we know it.
 The existing laws, according to Congress and the credit card companies, granted too many debtors who might be capable of repaying at least some of their debts to have them wiped away by the courts.
 The new law was intended, rightly or wrongly, to eliminate the “bankruptcy of convenience” that allowed many consumers to run up huge debts without repaying them.